cltl/voc-missives/docs/functions.md

 tokenization units may correspond to several text units.

-## xmi-in2naf
+## man-in2naf
-This function inputs manual named-entity annotations in XMI format, matches them to reference NAF files, and enriches the NAF files with an entities layer.
+This function inputs manual named-entity annotations in XMI or Conll format, matches them to reference NAF files, and enriches the NAF files with an entities layer.

+Conll input files are internally converted to UIMA CAS to be processed like XMI files.
+The raw text is built by joining all Conll tokens by a single space, disregarding sentence separation.

 The function performs the following operations:
-* the raw text in the XMI and the NAF are compared.
-If they do not match, the character offsets of the input entities are remapped to the reference raw text.
+* the raw text in the UIMA CAS and the NAF are compared.
+If they do not match, a heuristic search is performed to align input entity mentions with NAF tokens.
+The character offsets of the input entities are then mapped to those of their aligned mention in the reference raw text.
 * entities are mapped to the reference tokens that overlap with their character offsets.
 * the reference NAF is enriched with an *entities* layer, which receives the mapped entities.